pgManage/pgManage/postage_electron/README_PACKAGE.md

-## To package PgManage with Electron
+## To package pgManage with Electron
 1. You need to compile pgmanage.
 2. Run `update.bat` (Windows) or `update.sh` (macOS/Linux)
 3. run these commands: